MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-sql-database.md

 ## Use the Azure portal

 You can use either the **Import data** wizard or **Import and vectorize data** wizard to automate indexing from an SQL database table or view.
-The data source configuration similar for both wizards.
+The data source configuration is similar for both wizards.

 1. [Start the wizard](search-import-data-portal.md#starting-the-wizards).